kanyedzhus/flora/README.md

 # Project Description

-FLORA ia an e-commerce website with multiple vendor, where users are able to sell and buy plants.
-Users can register, search, add products to their cart and purchase plants while sellers may add products to their catalog and manage their profile.
+FLORA ia an e-commerce website with multiple vendors, where users are able to sell and buy plants.
+Buyers can register, search, add products to their cart and purchase plants while sellers may add products to their catalog and manage their profile.

 ![Flora]()